globallightingdata/website/docs/geometry/types/parametric-spot-cylinder.md

 ![Spot Cylinder](/img/docs/geometry/parametric/spot-cylinder.webp)

 A Spotlight in cylinder shape mounted on a bracket attached to a plate.

-You can adjust the dimensions of the light by setting the diameter and length.
-Setting the Total height parameter will affect the size of the bracket.
-The plate size can be changed using the Base Diameter parameter.
+- You can adjust the dimensions of the light by setting the `Diameter` and `Length`.
+- Setting the `TotalHeight` parameter will affect the size of the bracket.
+- The plate size can be changed using the `BaseDiameter` parameter.

-The distance of the connector of the bracket to the luminaire is the same as the height.
-The length of the connection from the base surface to the bracket is 1/2 of the height.
+- The distance of the connector of the bracket to the luminaire is the same as the `Height`.
+- The length of the connection from the base surface to the bracket is 1/2 of the `Height`.

 | Parameter        | Type | Explanation |
 | ---------------- | :--: | :---------: |